maninder2295/maninder2295/README.md

 - 👋 Hi, I’m @maninder2295
 - 👀 I’m interested in Python, Machine Learning, Designing
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, You can mail me at manindersingh2295@gmail.com

 <!---